codewithFRANKGIGLI/codewithFRANKGIGLI/README.md

 <h2 align="center">Hi 👋!
-My name is Frank and I'm a Full-stack developer from Italy.</h2>
+My name is Frank and I'm a Jr. Full-stack web developer from Italy.</h2>

 - 🔭 I’m currently studying with **Boolean Careers**